 The court has the power to make injunctions to either remove the abuser from the family home and / or to stop them from contacting the alleged victim.
 Refer to our guides on:

 These orders include a power of arrest for the police if the orders are broken.
 You may find an order made against you ´ex-parte´ e.g. without you being present or having the opportunity to argue against the order being made.
 In these circumstances, the court should set or allow a further hearing date to enable you to challenge the order.
 If either an occupation order or non molestation order is made against you, DO NOT contact the alleged victim about this.
 Doing so might breach the order, which can have serious consequences including jail.
 Instead, and if you wish to challenge the order, contact the court which made the order (you should be served with a copy) and ask that a hearing date be set where you can present your case as to why the order is not needed.

 As an alternative to an injunction, the court may ask you to give an undertaking not to carry out the actions in the future, that you're accused of having done in the past.
 See our separate guide on undertakings:Undertakings

-A cheaper alternative is to have your GP provide you with a written medical opinion.
+A cheaper alternative is to have your GP provide you with a written medical opinion, but be aware that you should ask the court´s consent for such information to be admitted as evidence.
 Be aware that your ex-partner or their legal team may challenge whether a GP is sufficiently qualified to make a diagnosis of mental illness or personality disorder.
 If you are seeing a counsellor, similarly, you might consider them to write a letter to the court to be included with your evidence.